Our Alert System

 Border entry measures are in place to minimise the risk of importing COVID-19 cases.

 The border is closed, except for New Zealand citizens and residents, and a small number of limited exceptions — such as critical workers.
-Exemptions are managed by Immigra (external link)tion New Zealand (external link).
+Exemptions are managed by Immigration New Zealand (external link).

-Anyone returning to New Zealand from overseas must complete 14 days in self-isolation before returning to the community.
+Anyone returning to New Zealand from overseas must complete 14 days in managed-isolation before returning to the community.

 Keeping COVID-19 out means we need to identify any cases if they emerge.